citusdata/citus/src/backend/distributed/README.md

 # DDL

-DDL commands are primarily handled via the ProcessUtility hook, which gets the parse tree of the DDL command.
+DDL commands are primarily handled via the citus_ProcessUtility hook, which gets the parse tree of the DDL command.
 For supported DDL commands, we always follow the same sequence of steps:

 1. Qualify the table names in the parse tree (simplifies deparsing, avoids sensitivity to search_path changes)
 2. Pre-process logic
-3. Call original ProcessUtility to execute the command on the local shell table
+3. Call original Postgres ProcessUtility to execute the command on the local shell table
 4. Post-process logic
 5. Execute command on all other nodes
 6. Execute command on shards (in case of table DDL)

 Either the pre-process or post-process step generates a "Distributed DDL Job", which contains a task list to run in steps 4 & 5 (via adaptive executor).
+[!IMPORTANT]
+If both pre-process and post-process generate a job, then only the post-process job is executed.
+The pre-process job is ignored.

 In general pre-process should: